-This program is primarily designed to be part-time, with students completing the certificate in four to eight terms (including summers).
+This program is primarily designed to be part-time, with students completing the certification in four to eight terms (including summers).
 If started in the summer term, the program can be completed in three intensive terms (one calendar year) on a full-time or near full-time basis.

 - Two courses in Biology (including population, community, and ecosystem biology)